latolukasz/beeorm-doc/docs/guide/entity_fields.md

 ### Example using structs (recommended):

-If you use struct as a set/enum definition
+If you use struct as a set/enum definition,
-BeeORM search for all public fields with type of `string` int this struct and use them as values.
+BeeORM searches for all public fields with type of `string` in this struct and use them as values.
 First field is used as default one when field has tag `orm:"required"`.